NzoCs/Learning-point-processes/docs/source/user_guide/dataset.rst

 Required format
 ===================================

-In EasyTPP we use the data in Gatech format, i.e., each dataset is a dict containing the following keys as
+In new_ltpp we use the data in Gatech format, i.e., each dataset is a dict containing the following keys as

 .. code-block:: bash